Introduction to SpinningUniverse.com

 A HYPOTHESIS

-MOTHER BODIES ROTATE ON THEIR AXES IN THE COUNTERCLOCKWISE DIRECTION; THEIR SATELLITES ORBIT IN THE SAME DIRECTION, AND ALONG THE ECLIPTIC OF MOTHER BODIES:
+MOTHER BODIES ROTATE ON THEIR AXES IN THE COUNTERCLOCKWISE DIRECTION; THEIR SATELLITES ORBIT IN THAT SAME DIRECTION, AND ALWAYS ALONG THE ECLIPTIC OF MOTHER BODIES:

 All celestial bodies are in constant motion, and such motions continue throughout the lives of such bodies.
 How these motions begin and what forces lead to their persistence are not well understood.
 Newton's mutual gravitation of bodies, when applied to the orbital motions of the planets in the solar system with the aid of his inverse square law has been useful to predict the speed of such motions.
 However, this mutually attractive force, even with the addition of Newton's First Law of Motion does not address some consistent findings.
 Such findings include the orbital motion of satellite bodies only in the counterclockwise direction (and not being pulled into the mother bodies), along only the ecliptic of mother bodies, as well as all bodies' own axial rotation being in the counterclockwise direction are some of those findings that cannot be explained by Newton's ideas.
 Einstein's teaching of warping of the fabric of space can at best suggest where the satellite bodies might be situated, and perhaps some random movements, but it cannot explain any of the orderly axial rotational motions, or the orbits being only in the counterclockwise direction, and along the ecliptic of mother bodies.
 The commonly believed "conservation of the angular momentum", even if it is real, will fail when bodies rotate and move in space constantly for billions of years; the extraneous influences that the bodies encounter on their journey, such as gravitational pull from other bodies will tend to slow them down and eventually stop the motions altogether.
 Some crucial findings we reported in our prior papers and re-stress in this essay will also dispute such an ill-defined phenomenon as being responsible for the perpetual motions of celestial bodies, as we will discuss in more detail later in this essay.

-AXIAL ROTATION COMBINED WITH MUTUAL GRAVITATION DRIVE ALL MOTIONS AS DESCRIBED ABOVE, WHILE WEIGHTLESSNESS IN THE DEEP SPACE AND THE VACUUM ASSIST SUCH MOTIONS; CENTRIFUGAL FORCE PREVENTS BODIES FROM FALLING INWARDS:
+AXIAL ROTATION COMBINED WITH MUTUAL GRAVITATION DRIVE ALL MOTIONS AS DESCRIBED ABOVE, WHILE WEIGHTLESSNESS IN THE DEEP SPACE AND THE VACUUM THAT PREVAIL THERE ASSIST SUCH MOTIONS; CENTRIFUGAL FORCE PREVENTS BODIES FROM FALLING INWARDS:

 The circular motions of bodies in orbit bring another natural force into action, the centrifugal force.
 Those bodies that are in motion due to the pull from mother bodies' gravitation and the accompanying rotational effect, are orbiting in a circular (or elliptical) path, and thus experience this force, in exact proportion and in the opposite direction.
 The harder the rotation of the mother and the inward pull, the faster the orbits of the satellites and the stronger the centrifugal force.
 An exact balance is thus struck.
 This is a crucial phenomenon that has not been considered by scientists so far.
 The age-old question of why all bodies do not end up in a pile due to mutual gravitation is thus answered.
 When confronted by this puzzle, Einstein concocted an idea that gravity that works on the empty space is one that mysteriously pushes away, unlike the gravity that bodies exert on other bodies; he called this repelling force the “Cosmological Constant”.
 When Hubble described his finding of an apparent outward motion of all galaxies, from the purported Big Bang, Einstein dropped his idea, calling it his "greatest blunder" and he went on to "fudge his data" (as Stephen Hawkins observed).
 Our model deals with this question perfectly, without the need for invoking forces such as "negative energy”, "dark energy", etc. that have been proposed in the current teaching in astronomy.
 All problems with explaining the ever-present motion mechanics of the celestial bodies arose from the scientists ignoring the ubiquitous axial rotation of bodies as having any functional importance, as it was just the result of a "conservation of the angular momentum".
 Thus, when confronted by the exquisite phenomenon of galaxies also rotating on their axes, while carrying their enormous loads of stars, the scientists resorted to mathematical constructs, and based on how much energy might be needed to accomplish such feats, they either proposed the presence of "black holes" or, when required, "supermassive blackholes", in the center of each galaxy.
 Such calculations are, of course wrong, if they did not include the dramatically reduced effort of rotating on FALLING INWARDSthe axes of the galaxies, because, in the deep space that they are situated, all bodies, including the galaxies, are essentially weightless.
 In this scenario also, an obvious feature at the center of all spiral galaxies, the very large bright object, was ignored as having any purpose.
 Before I explain the importance of that shining object at the center of all spiral galaxies, in the form of a ball or a rod-like structure, I have a question for scientists who adhere to the idea of the presence of black holes there.
 If black holes are such gravitationally active structures, from which nothing escapes, not even light, how come we see this very, very large luminous object, full of light, right there?
 Shouldn't black holes consume them?
 Here is the real explanation.
 I believe those bright bodies are billions of stars that have coalesced and become a giant star in its own right and invested with the job of carrying the whole galaxy around while rotating on its own axis so fluently, and with extreme rapidity (we call this luminous object, "Galaxstar").
 Again, just by recognizing the contribution of axial spin in the galaxies as a functioning unit, we can explain the rotation of all galaxies, as we will soon explore.